ec-europa/oe-project/README.md

 Your Drupal project will be then installed in the `./build` directory.

-For more information about how to work with Robo configuration check out the [POC Robo](https://github.com/ec-europa/poc-robo) component.
+For more information about how to work with Robo configuration check out the [OpenEuropa Robo](https://github.com/ec-europa/oe-robo) component.

 ## Install from existing configuration